tycheyoung/tycheyoung.github.io/content/_index.md

 Publications
 ----------

-[2] <u>Jaeyoung Kang</u>, Minji Kim, and Sang Hyun Lee, *Maximizing Wireless Sensor Network lifetime by message passing between nodes*, Proc.
-Korea Information and Communications Society, 2018.
+[2] <u>Jaeyoung Kang</u>, Minji Kim, and Sang Hyun Lee, *Maximizing Wireless Sensor Network lifetime by message passing between nodes*, Proceedings of Symposium of the Korean Institute of communications and Information Sciences, 2018.

-[1] <u>Jaeyoung Kang</u>, Seungho Yoo, and Hwangnam Kim, *LOS and NLOS classification of UWB signals using CapsNet*, Proc.
-Korea Information and Communications Society, 2018.
+[1] <u>Jaeyoung Kang</u>, Seungho Yoo, and Hwangnam Kim, *LOS and NLOS classification of UWB signals using CapsNet*, Proceedings of Symposium of the Korean Institute of communications and Information Sciences, 2018.

 Experience
 ----------